 - Tarot for the Wild Soul (Podcast, online classes, inspirational and interactive content on Instagram)

 - Wildly Tarot Podcast (There’s a Facebook group as well.
-Both are very young, started early 2019.)
+Both are very young, but active and consistent, started early 2019.)

 - Benebell Wen (Blog, YouTube, Books, online courses and many-many printables.
 If anyone wants to use some of her material in a class setting — some of her handouts give express permission for this — let me know.
 If enough people are interested, this is one option for deeper/more-advanced classes locally).